cheton/browserify-css/README.md

 # browserify-css #

-A Browserify transform for bundling, rebasing, and minifying CSS files.
+A Browserify transform for bundling, rebasing, inlining, and minifying CSS files.

 ## Getting Started